khinsen/leibniz/notes.md

  - `builtin-contexts.rkt` implements a few built-in contexts (truth, boolean, numbers).

+ - `documents.rkt` implements the interface between the low-level support code and the Scribble-based language that Leibniz authors use.

+ - `lang.rkt` and everything under `lang` implement the Leibniz language, which is an extension of `scribble/base` that adds commands for defining sorts, operators, rules etc.

 Three modules are not part of this stack:

  - `condd.rkt` and `lightweight-class.rkt` provide generic utilities